 With the Federal Reserve deciding not to cut interest rates but leaving the door open for future cuts, experts are split on what comes next.Trading Nationread more

 Chinese Premier Li Keqiang expressed confidence in the outlook for the world's second-largest economy on Wednesday, assuring there would be no hard landing as long as reforms continue.

-Speaking at a lengthy news conference at the end of China's National People's Congress (NPC), an annual meeting of parliament, Li said supply-side reforms would unleash fresh growth drivers.
+Speaking at a lengthy news conference at the end of an annual meeting of parliament, Li said supply-side reforms would unleash fresh growth drivers.